2008 United States Senate election in Alaska

 The 2008 United States Senate election in Alaska was held on November 4, 2008.
 Incumbent Republican Senator and former President pro tempore Ted Stevens ran for re-election for an eighth term (a seventh full term).
 It was one of the 10 Senate races that U.S. Senator John Ensign of Nevada, the chairman of the National Republican Senatorial Committee, predicted as being most competitive.
 The primaries were held on August 26, 2008.
 Stevens was challenged by Democratic candidate Mark Begich, the mayor of Anchorage and son of former U.S. Representative Nick Begich Sr.

 On October 27, 2008, Stevens was convicted on seven charges of ethics violations and corruption.
 If re-elected, Stevens would have been the first convicted felon to be elected to the United States Senate.
-On November 18, 2008, the Associated Press called the race for Begich, making Stevens the longest-serving U.S. Senator ever to lose a re-election bid.
-Surpassing Warren Magnuson's record, they served for over 36 years before he lost his seat to Slade Gorton in 1980, 28 years prior.
-Stevens conceded the race to Begich on November 19.
+On November 19, Stevens conceded, a day after the Associated Press called the election for Begich.
+Stevens became the longest serving senator to ever lose re-election, surpassing the previous record set in 1980.

-Begich was the only Democrat in 2008 to flip a Senate seat in a state that Barack Obama lost (to John McCain) in the concurrent presidential election.
+Begich was the only Democrat in 2008 to flip a Senate seat in a state that Barack Obama lost to John McCain in the concurrent presidential election.
 With a margin of 1.3%, this election was the second-closest race of the 2008 Senate election cycle, behind only the election in Minnesota.
-This was the first time since 1966 that a Democrat won Alaska's Class 2 Senate seat, and the only time since 1974 that Democrats won an Alaska U.S. Senate Election.
-Democrats did not win another statewide election in Alaska until the August 2022 special election where Mary Peltola was elected to the U.S. House of Representatives.
+This was the first time since 1966 that a Democrat won Alaska's Class 2 Senate seat, and the only time since 1974 that a Democrat won an Alaska U.S. Senate election.
+A Democrat did not win another statewide election in Alaska until the August 2022 special election when Mary Peltola was elected to the U.S. House of Representatives.
 This was the first time Alaska voted for candidates of different political parties for U.S. senator and president since Democrat Mike Gravel was reelected as Republican Richard Nixon carried the state in 1968.

 Stevens's conviction was set aside in April 2009, and the U.S. attorney general dropped all charges against him, citing serious prosecutorial misconduct during the trial.
 On August 9, 2010, Stevens died in a plane crash.